ncsa/Delta_doc/docs/source/user_guide/accessing.rst

           :alt: Black terminal with a command prompt that ends in "csteffen@dt-login's password:"
    #.
 Complete the Duo two-factor authentication by either:

-      i.
-Entering **1** and accepting the Duo push notification on your phone OR ii.
+      a.
+Entering **1** and accepting the Duo push notification on your phone OR
+      b.
 Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.

 .. _vs_code: